EimaMei/libSWAarchive/README.md

 Once that's set, other files do not require the '#define' line.

 # Planned features
-- Add XCompression file support (Unlikely for awhile).
+- Add XCompression file support (Limited support for very small files, support for every file will take awhile).
 - `.arl` merge functions.